 Qualifying Depression Diagnosis #1: Major Depressive Disorder

-Major depressive order is diagnosed after you’ve experienced at least two major episodes of depression.
+It takes two major episodes of depression for a doctor to diagnose you with major depressive order.
 Each episode must last for at least two weeks, and symptoms accompanying your depression must significantly impair your everyday life.
 Possible major depressive disorder symptoms include:

 - Feeling depressed throughout most of the day